RobotNerd/prose-english-format/README.md

-# Prose Syntax - English
+# Proze Syntax - English

-The Prose syntax for the English language is a way to bring aspects of programming to the process of writing literature.
+The Proze syntax for the English language is a way to bring aspects of programming to the process of writing literature.
 The main feature of is syntax highlighting, which helps writers visualize the grammatical structure of the text.
 The goal is to quickly catch some common mistakes made by